 Bear in mind, that Google Analytics update normally takes up to 24 hours.
 So, be patient.

-Last but not least step is setting enhanced e-commerce tracking for Magento 2.
-Go back to your GA account.
+Last but not least step is setting enhanced e-commerce tracking extension for Magento 2.
+Go back to Google analytics.
 On the left dashboard, you will find Ecommerce Settings click on it:

 There you need to turn on Enable Ecommerce and Enable Enhanced Ecommerce Reporting.
-Don’t forget to save the changes.
+Don’t forget to save the changes to finish the setting of Magento Google Analytics e-commerce tracking extension.

 Step #5.
 Check if everything works correctly

 Finally, you need just to check if everything is set up fine.
-Just open your website frontend and Google Analytics account in the second tab.
+Just open your website frontend and magento Google Analytics account in the second tab.
 Choose Real-Time report, click Overview.
-There should be 1 active user on site right now:
+There should be 1 active user on site right now.

 If that’s the case, you have made a great job and since now on will receive relevant reports on your Magento statistical showings.